withstu/ioBroker.heos/README.md

 ## Reference
 The used HEOS API is documented here: https://rn.dmglobal.com/euheos/HEOS_CLI_ProtocolSpecification_2021.pdf

+## Network Requirements
+The protocol SSDP is used for finding the players.
+UPnP requires multicast access to the 239.255.255.250:1900 along with the appropriate IGMP messages.
+The source port for receiving SSDP Messages can be configured in the adapter settings (Default setting is ```0``` means the port is automatically choosen).
+Further Details: https://support.denon.com/app/answers/detail/a_id/4717/~/network-requirements-for-heos
+For the API access to the HEOS Players the adapter uses the port ```1255```.

 ## Configuration

 * **AutoPlay**: Automatically plays music after the player is connected or on unmute.
 Can be configured globally in configuration.
 If it is enabled globally you can disable it for one specific player with the state ```auto_play```.